CertiCoq/certicoq/tests/ocaml/README.md

 Extraction to OCaml Tests
 --------------------------

-Extract and compile the CertiCoq benchmarks with the OCaml compiler (bytecode + native) to compare performance.
+Extract and compile the CertiCoq tests with the OCaml compiler (bytecode + native) to compare performance.